HCEhlers/master_thesis/README.md

-# Exploring AlphaFold2’s capability to distinguish structural different variants’ conformation
+# Exploring AlphaFold2’s Capability to Distinguish Structural Different Variants’ Conformation
 This repository contains the code and data used in the master thesis.

 ### Abstract